umich-its-networking/git-training-pub/ex-branching-merging.md

 ## CONTRIBUTOR: Fork the repository

-Fork the Maintainer's repository with the GitLab interface.
+Fork the maintainer's repository with the GitLab interface.
 See the [How to fork a project]({{ site.gitlaburl }}help/gitlab-basics/fork-project.md) documentation.
 After doing this you should have you own copy of the reposity at {{ site.gitlaburl }}[username]/advanced.git

 ## BOTH: Clone your respective repository

-The Maintainer should clone his/her repsoitory, and the Contributor should clone the respitory from his/her fork.
+The maintainer should clone his/her repsoitory, and the contributor should clone the respitory from his/her fork.

 ```terminal
 $ git clone git@{{ site.gitlabhost }}:[username]/advanced.git